joey-qytyku/OS-90-fixed/docs/C.md

 Sometimes, we will have variables that are only relevant within a certain context.
 We can make them local to a function by declaring them in a curly-bracketted code block.

-Control flow constructs will use code blocks.
-More on that later.

 ```c
 int main()
 {